Kihumba/private-/Phase-C/Simulation-Learning-Outcomes/Curriculum/1 - Language Basics/README.md

  - Control Flow Statements

-Output
+Outputs
 ----------
+After attaining this skill, and as a demonstration of it, a person should be able to create the following:

 1. A program in Swift Playground that uses variables and constants.
 2. A Playground Project that processes an input and produces a conditioned output.
 3. A Swift Playground Project that processes a collection of data.
 It should perform the same operation for each item in the collection.

-After attaining this skill, and as a demonstration of it, a person should be able to create the following:

-1. Consistent and Team complaint commits to the Simulation project and Checkpoint repositories.

 ## Knowledge